How to get to Abbey Road Crossing in London

 You can tour Abbey Road Studios virtually with Google.

-The zebra crossing at Abbey Road is watched by 24-hour cameras which live-stream their feed on this website: Live Feed.
+The zebra crossing at Abbey Road is watched by 24-hour cameras that live-stream their feed on this website: Live Feed.

 Google has also produced a virtual tour of the crosswalk and Apple Studios.